 Realizing the gains that many people with autism have achieved using the iPad, the Allison Keller Education Technology Program was created in honor of Flutie Foundation Board Member Kevin Lane Keller's daughter Allison.
 The goal of the program is to help fill the financial and technological gap for schools and organizations that assist individuals with autism.
-Over the past four years, the Flutie Foundation has granted over $270,000 to 57 schools and organizations for programs specifically serving individuals with autism that have an established technology program in place or have expressed an interest in starting a program using the iPad or other technology tools.
+Since 2012, the Flutie Foundation has granted over $660,000 to 145 schools and organizations for programs specifically serving individuals with autism that have an established technology program in place or have expressed an interest in starting a program using the iPad or other technology tools.

 - Other New England States including Vermont, New Hampshire, Maine, Rhode Island and Connecticut

 The application process is online.
 Each organization seeking funding will need to sign up to create a new account regardless of applying in previous grant cycles.
 Once you have signed up, you can return to the application as necessary to complete the application prior to the deadline.
 Please note, the following are requirements and must be uploaded to your application:

 - Itemized budget for school/organization technology program.
 For public schools, this can be the budget for the specific autism program within the school system (include training, accessories & software expenses).
 Program budget must clearly show how Flutie Foundation funding will be distributed.

 - Must be a 501 (c)(3) organization or public school.
 Application must include IRS 501 (c)(3) Tax Determination Letter.
 If N/A, please include Certificate of Exemption.

 - 2 Recommendation letters (At minimum, 1 recommendation letter required)

 Organizations who have received a 2022 Autism Community Impact Grant Award during this cycle are not eligible to apply.